JohnWilder406/TrainingProj/README.md

   - CRUD Operations for Admins
   - Admins can view User List and make other users admins or delete users
   - Admins can add, edit, or delete training plans
-  - Admins can add or edit workouts in invididual training plans
+  - Admins can add, edit, or delete workouts in invididual training plans

  Featured technologies: